-Il levels in the Boat Crew Qualification program are and requirement alification in the Operations Program, the member must meet the s for Currency Maintenance every year(s) and be signed off by fifth year of Currency Maintenance.
-Crew Qualification Program, the Director of Auxiliary appoints, who approved Boat Crew tasks for the candidates.
-Upon compl letion of the seven Specialty Courses, a member receives the designation. • le to receive Coast Guard Patrol Orders, you must be qualified
+The two skill levels in the Boat Crew Qualification program are and To retain qualification in the Operations Program, the member must be signed off by a QE every third year.
+TRUE FALSE In the Boat Crew Qualification Program, the Director of Auxiliary appoints a, who approves Boat Crew tasks for candidates.
+To achieve AUXOP Status, a member must complete a minimum of credits from the three categories of courses.
+To be eligible to receive Coast Guard surface patrol orders, you must be qualified as a To become qualified as an Instructor, a member must complete the Course.